Zeriuno/regexone/lessons.md

 (\d{4}).(\d+)     - four digits, any character, then one or more digits.
 Capture the first four and the rest after the fifth character
 (.{4}).(.+)       - four of any character, any character, then one or more of any character.
 Capture the first four and those after the fifth
 ((.+)x(.+)        - any character, one or more, then a 'x' and then any character, one or more of them.
 Capture the blocks before and after the 'x'

+14

+match I love cats
+match I love dogs
+skip I love logs
+skip I love cogs

+I love (cat|dog)s - 'I love ' then 'cat' or 'dog' then an 's' .*(cat|dog).      - any character zero or more times, 'cat' or 'dog' then any character .+(ca|do).+       - any character once or more, 'ca' or 'do' then any character once or more